- Microsoft finally released the new Teams to the general public.

 - In its latest ecosystem, the new Teams will cut the data and power usage in more than half.

-How to download Teams 2.0
+How to download/switch to Teams 2.0?

 With that said, however, not everyone will be happy with the new Teams, at least the version that still needs to be polished before general release.
 We’ve also covered how to revert to classic Teams if this case applies to your situation.